More than 30,000 Ameren Missouri customers around Lake of the Ozarks will be paying more for electricity in 2013.

-As part of this rate case, the commission approved agreements to continue Ameren's low-income weatherization program and re-establish it's "Keeping Current" program, which is designed to help low-income customers pay off delinquencies and to encourage the elderly or individuals with disabilities to use air-conditioning for their health and safety on the hottest days of the year
+Page 2 of 2 - As part of this rate case, the commission approved agreements to continue Ameren's low-income weatherization program and re-establish it's "Keeping Current" program, which is designed to help low-income customers pay off delinquencies and to encourage the elderly or individuals with disabilities to use air-conditioning for their health and safety on the hottest days of the year

 The PSC staff estimates that the impact of the rate increase on an Ameren residential customer using 1,100 kWh (kilowatt hours) a month will be about $10 a month, but this rate would be for customers who did not take advantage of any of the energy efficiency programs authorized in the order.
 It is expected that new rates will take effect in January 2013.

 "No one likes to raise utility rates," Gunn said.
 "For the first time, this order by the Commission gives consumers the tools they need to offset increases — and more — on their monthly utility bills."